Deadlift

 Too many men have back pain after squatting or shoulder pain after benching.
 The reason for that is an inappropriate technique.

-Every person should train with a coach at one point, even if only for a few months, in order to learn proper exercise technique and strategies of their training program.
+Every person should train with a coach at one point, even if only for a few months, to learn proper exercise techniques and strategies for their training program.

-In case you cannot afford a coach, you can always ask someone in the gym who, in your opinion, has the experience to show you how is something done.
-However, if you can, then pay a coach, and with that investment, you will ensure that you are lifting in a way to maximize your mass gain and strength while minimizing your risk of injuries.
+In case you cannot afford a coach, you can always ask someone in the gym who, in your opinion, has the experience to show you how a workout is done.
+However, if you can, then pay a coach, and with that investment, you will ensure that you are lifting in a way to maximizes your mass gain and strength while minimizing your risk of injuries.

 2. Doing deadlift with a rounded back

-This mistake is related with the previous point.
+This mistake is related to the previous point.
 A lot of men do deadlifts, and also other pulling exercises and movements for that matter, with a rounded back.
 This is very wrong.

-By doing lifting with rounded back a person’s spine can be damaged.
-The rounding of the spine can lead to “creep” of spinal-disc and eventually a “slipped disc” or bulge.
+By lifting with a rounded back a person’s spine can be damaged.
+The rounding of the spine can lead to the “creep” of a spinal disc and eventually a “slipped disc” or bulge.

-These injuries can be very excruciating, debilitating and harmful.
+These injuries can be very excruciating, debilitating, and harmful.
 Next time, lift with a neutral spinal position.
-In order to do so, think about slight “inward” curve of your spine.
-Also, keep your core tight throughout the exercise in order to maintain this position.
+To do so, think about a slight “inward” curve of your spine.
+Also, keep your core tight throughout the exercise to maintain this position.
 This exercise requires trained technique.
 Therefore, make sure to train it properly and also don’t overdo it.

 3. Not stretching enough